Categorifications of Non-Integer Quivers: Type $I_2(2n)$: Introduction and main results

+This is the second paper in a series started in~\cite{DTOdd}.
 In~\cite{DTOdd}, we constructed a categorification of mutations of non-integer quivers of finite types $H_4$, $H_3$ and $I_2(2n+1)$.
 The main tool in the construction is a {\em weighted (un)folding} of quivers of types $E_8$, $D_6$ and $A_{2n}$, the application of which follows the projection of root systems developed in~\cite{Lusztig,WaveFrontsReflGroups,MoodyPatera}.
 The (un)foldings induce projections of dimension vectors of objects in module categories of integer quivers to the roots associated to folded quivers; they also induce semiring actions on categories associated to integer quivers.
 We also define the tropical seed patterns of folded quivers and show that our definition is consistent with both the folding and the categorical definition of $g$-vectors.

 In this paper, we extend the results of~\cite{DTOdd} to the last remaining finite type of quivers, $I_2(2n)$, thus completing the construction of categorifications of mutations for quivers of all finite types.
 Unlike the settings of~\cite{DTOdd}, there is more than one possible folding that could be considered for every quiver of type $I_2(2n)$.
 More precisely, a quiver of type $I_2(2n)$ admits an unfolding to a quiver of type $A_{2n-1}$ and to a quiver of type $D_{n+1}$.
 Moreover, there are three exceptional foldings $E_6\to I_2({12})$, $E_7\to I_2({18})$, and $E_8\to I_2(30)$.
 We consider all of these different possible foldings to construct categorifications via semiring actions on the categories associated to different integer quivers, and we see that aside from the semiring action itself, the theory between these different foldings is very much the same.
 The key upshot of this is that the module, bounded derived, and cluster categories associated to any bipartite Dynkin quiver has a non-crystallographic interpretation via a semiring action and the associated non-integer quiver.
 This includes the ability to associate non-integer $g$-vectors and mutation to the categories of any bipartite Dynkin quiver.